-V. SCENARIO DEVELOPMENT, IMPLEMENTATION, & RESOURCES
+Section 5: SCENARIO DEVELOPMENT, IMPLEMENTATION, & RESOURCES

-A. Scenario Development and Equipment Integration
+5.1.
+Scenario Development and Equipment Integration

 The Simulation Program has a designated standardized scenario template for use with scenario development.
-The use of a standardized template helps to ensure scenario cases encompass critical components including pertinent physiology of the patient, supplies, equipment, and necessary case information.
+The use of a standardized template helps to ensure scenario cases encompass critical components, including pertinent physiology of the patient, supplies, equipment, and necessary case information.

-The Department of Nursing Simulation Program is committed to making the simulated setting as realistic as possible.
-The Simulation Technologist works with Simulation Educators to identify appropriate equipment and supplies for creating a realistic simulated setting for each case scenario.
+The School of Nursing Simulation Program is committed to making the simulated setting as realistic as possible.
+The Simulation Program Staff works with Simulation Educators to identify appropriate equipment and supplies for creating a realistic simulated setting for each case scenario.
 Newly developed scenarios are piloted for one semester to evaluate feasibility, appropriateness, and contribution to achieving objectives for the simulation experience.
 Revision of scenarios is systematic and ongoing.

-B. Scenario Authorship and Ownership
+5.2.
+Scenario Authorship and Ownership

-Simulation scenarios and associated products developed by Simulation Educators are the intellectual property of the UL Lafayette Department of Nursing.
+Simulation scenarios and associated products developed by Simulation Educators are the intellectual property of the UL Lafayette School of Nursing.

-C. Simulation Scenario Preparation and Set-up
+5.3.
+Simulation Scenario Preparation and Set-up

-It is expected that the Simulation Educator will review the scenarios thoroughly prior to class and work with the Simulation Technologist to obtain supplies and equipment.
-Simulation Educators must schedule time with the Simulation Technologist a week prior to running through any scenario being presented.
-The Simulation Technologist is available to assist Simulation Educators with scenario preparation and set up.
+It is expected that the Simulation Educator will review the scenarios thoroughly prior to class and work with the Simulation Program Staff to obtain supplies and equipment.
+Simulation Educators must schedule time with the Simulation Operations Specialist a week prior to running through any new or revised scenario being presented.
+The Simulation Operations Specialist is available to assist Simulation Educators with scenario preparation and setup.

-D. Debriefing
+5.4.
+Debriefing

-In accordance with the INACSL Standards of Best Practice: Simulation Debriefing (INACSL, 2016), all simulation-based learning experiences will include a planned debriefing session using reflective practices to ensure the best possible learning outcomes and improve future performance.
-It is the philosophy of the Department of Nursing that debriefing is a critical component of the simulation exercise.
+In accordance with the INACSL Standards of Best Practice: Simulation Debriefing (INACSL, 2021), all simulation-based learning experiences will include a planned debriefing session using reflective practices to ensure the best possible learning outcomes and improve future performance.
+It is the philosophy of the School of Nursing that debriefing is a critical component of the simulation exercise.
 Debriefing provides immediate feedback after the simulated experience and is a reflective critical thinking analysis and communication tool for participants of the simulation exercise.
 Participants have time to reflect on their performance and receive constructive feedback from Simulation Educators and/or peers.
 Debriefings will be facilitated in a psychologically safe learning environment by Simulation Educators who possess debriefing skills.

+5.5.
 Scenario Use

-It is the responsibility of the Simulation Educator developing scenarios and Semester Coordinators to ensure that all cases include current acceptable best practices and standards of care.
+It is the responsibility of the Simulation Educators and Semester Coordinators developing scenarios and to ensure that all cases include current acceptable best practices and standards of care.

-E. Recording Simulation and Debriefing Activities
+5.6.
+Recording Simulation and Debriefing Activities

 Simulated scenarios and debriefing activities may be recorded.
-Participants are notified of intent to record in advance and a consent is signed at the start of each semester.
+Participants are notified of the intent to record in advance and a consent is signed at the start of each semester.
 Recordings may be used for: